dart-lang/test/pkgs/test/doc/configuration.md

 services, or provisioning test resources required by the tagged test suite.

 Hooks are always executed as Dart scripts.
-Hook scripts must run to completion and exit (for example, if launching a background service or container, spawn it detached, record its port or metadata in `testSessionPath`, and exit).
+Hook scripts must run to completion and exit with code `0` on success (for example, if launching a background service or container, spawn it detached, record its port or metadata in `testSessionPath`, and exit with code `0`).

 Tag hooks are triggered when any test file annotated with a matching file/suite-level `@Tags([...])` annotation (or a tag added transitively via